alkaloid/gatekeeper/README.md

 ## Provisioning a Raspberry Pi

-The provided Ansible playbook can be used to configure a Raspberry Pi to run Gatekeeper
+The provided Ansible playbook can be used to configure a Raspberry Pi to run Gatekeeper.
+These instructions assume you are running Raspbian Jesse (Debian 8).

-You will need to provide a password for the PostgreSQL database.
-For example:
+1. Install Ansible: `sudo apt-get install ansible`
+2. Add `127.0.0.1` to the top of `/etc/ansible/hosts` (works around an old Ansible bug)
+3. Run the provisioning script:

-* `sudo ansible-playbook -c local -e postgresql_password=SuperSecret provisioning/gatekeeper.yml`
+    `sudo ansible-playbook -c local -e postgresql_password=SuperSecret provisioning/gatekeeper.yml` Make sure to change the PostgreSQL password to something of your choosing